Thomsch/tellina_user_experiment/infrastructure.md

 - The user will not timeout.
 - The user cannot `skip` the training task.

+#### Limitations
+- Recovery doesn't resume the training stage.
+It's either all or nothing.

 #### Bash-Preexec
 Bash-preexec allows running code before and after the execution of a command that was ran interactively in the terminal.